kes6384/pairwise-Hamming-distance-profile/README.md

 `-t` : run multithreaded version of the tool.
 Otherwise, the tool will run with one thread

 ### EXAMPLES
-The FASTA file used for the following examples and the results of running the following commands can be found in the folder "test".
+The FASTA file used for the following examples and the results of running the following commands can be found in the [test folder](/test/).

 To use one thread to calculate the full Hamming distance profile of 32-mers for the first 10,000 characters of the sequence from the file test.fna in the folder test and store the results in results.txt, any of the following three commands will work:
 ```